Edward Gostwyck Cory & Frances Johnson

 In 1874 Gostwyck was sold to John Ponsford Luke who immediately demolished Gostwyck house to make way for a new dwelling that was completed in 1876 and survives today as Gostwyck house.

-2. Sydney Gazette 9 February 1833 p2 (on-line ).
+2. Sydney Gazette 9 February 1833 p2.
 The Sydney Gazette of 16 March 1833 p2 reported that the sentence was to be carried out 'opposite the Court-House, at Paterson's Plains'.
 This was at Old Banks.
 The first courthouse in the village of Paterson was not built until early 1835.
 In 1833 a wooden lockup and courthouse were still in use at Old Banks.
+For a report of the hanging see the Sydney Herald 21 March 1833 p3.

 Mitchell, Cecily.
 Hunter's River.
 Newcastle, 1973.